Resonance fluorescence and indistinguishable photons from a coherently driven B centre in hBN

-In the following, we focus on a single B centre emitting at 436.018~nm.
-The emitter properties are first inferred using PLE.
+In the following, we focus on a single B centre { in the 220~nm crystal, emitting at 436.159~nm.
+We refer to this emitter as SPE$_1$.
+Its PL spectrum is provided in the Supplementary Information section~S1.
+All the experiments carried out with SPE$_1$ and described in the main text have been reproduced on another emitter, termed SPE$_2$, and the corresponding results are provided in Supplementary Information section S2.} The emitter properties are first inferred using PLE.
 For this characterisation, frequency filtering is sufficient to efficiently suppress the backreflected laser light.
 We excite the emitter using the cw tunable laser and collect photons in the PSB arm.
-On fig.~\ref{fig1}b, we show a low-power laser scan, revealing a linewidth of 0.75~GHz.
-This is about an order of magnitude larger than the Fourier limit of 84~MHz, due to the occurrence of discrete spectral jumps at micro- to millisecond timescales~\cite{Fournier23PRB, Gerard25}.
+On fig.~\ref{fig1}b, we show a low-power laser scan, revealing a linewidth of 0.95~GHz.
+This is about an order of magnitude larger than the Fourier limit of 93~MHz, due to the occurrence of discrete spectral jumps at micro- to millisecond timescales~\cite{Fournier23PRB, Gerard25}.
 In between spectral jumps, the coherence is maximal, \textit{i.e.} there is no appreciable pure dephasing.
 This is testified by the decay of Rabi oscillations observed in the cw second order correlation function $g^{(2)}(\tau)$ measured in the Hanbury Brown and Twiss (HBT) configuration, and shown fig.~\ref{fig1}c (red dots).
 The measurement is well fitted without requiring the introduction of pure dephasing processes (fig.~\ref{fig1}c, plain curve -- see Methods for the fitting procedure).
 We emphasize that, while the observation of Rabi oscillations allows us to characterize the electronic coherence in great detail, it does not provide any information about the photon coherence.
 Indeed, the emitter decay can involve coupling to phonons in such a way that the photons are highly incoherent.
 This is the case of many optically active defects in crystals, such as the nitrogen-vacancy centres in diamond~\cite{Ruf21}.
 In our case, the detection is performed using Stokes-shifted photons, which have a broad, red-detuned emission spectrum, and cannot be used for any quantum protocol based on photon interference.
 The coherence properties of the ZPL photons under resonant excitation will be addressed in the following sections.